 Example 2.
 Using the same circuit as Example 1.
-Two test vectors are applied, where (a, b) = (0, 1) and (1, 1).
-According to the errorcorrection procedure: (1) The signatures for a, b, s and c are 10, 11, 01, 11, respectively (the least-significant bits are the simulation values of the first vector).
-(2) Error diagnosis asserts c{sel} ; therefore, the symptom core contains one variable, c.
-(3) The signature of c is replaced by the values returned in c_f for the two applied test vectors, which becomes 10.
-(4) A partial truth-table is built as follows (note that the bits in the signatures are written vertically), where the minterms that do not appear are all don't-cares:
+Two test vectors are applied: (a,b)=(0, 1) and (1, 1).
+According to the correction procedure, the signatures for a, b, s and c are 10, 11, 01, 11, respectively (the least-significant bits are the simulation values of the first vector).
+Then error diagnosis asserts c{sel} ; hence, the symptom core contains only one variable, c.
+The signature of c is replaced by the values returned in c_f for the two applied test vectors and becomes 10.
+We then build the following truth-table (note that the bits in the signatures are written vertically), where the missing minterms are all don't-cares: